Diesel particulate filter: Maintenance

 Filters require more maintenance than catalytic converters.
-Soot, a byproduct of oil consumption from normal engine operation, builds up in the filter as it cannot be converted into a gas and pass through the walls of the filter.
+Ash, a byproduct of oil consumption from normal engine operation, builds up in the filter as it cannot be converted into a gas and pass through the walls of the filter.
 This increases the pressure before the filter.

 DPF filters go through a regeneration process which removes this soot and lowers the filter pressure.
 There are three types of regeneration: passive, active, and forced.

 Passive regeneration takes place normally while driving, when engine load and vehicle drive-cycle create temperatures that are high enough to regenerate the soot buildup on the DPF walls.

 Active regeneration happens while the vehicle is in use, when low engine load and lower exhaust gas temperatures inhibit the naturally occurring passive regeneration.
 Sensors upstream and downstream of the DPF (or a differential pressure sensor) provide readings that initiate a metered addition of fuel into the exhaust stream.
 There are two methods to inject fuel, either downstream injection directly into the exhaust stream, downstream of the turbo, or fuel injection into the engine cylinders on the exhaust stroke.
 This fuel and exhaust gas mixture passes through the Diesel Oxidation Catalyst (DOC) creating temperatures high enough to burn off the accumulated soot.
 Once the pressure drop across the DPF lowers to a calculated value, the process ends, until the soot accumulation builds up again.
 This works well for vehicles that drive longer distances with few stops compared to those that perform short trips with many starts and stops.

 If the filter develops too much pressure then the last type of regeneration must be used – a forced regeneration.
 This can be accomplished in two ways.
 The vehicle operator can initiate the regeneration via a dashboard mounted switch.
 Various signal interlocks, such as park brake applied, transmission in neutral, engine coolant temperature, and an absence of engine related fault codes are required (vary by OEM and application) for this process to initiate.
 When the soot accumulation reaches a level that is potentially damaging to the engine or the exhaust system, the solution involves a garage using a computer program to run a regeneration of the DPF manually using a diagnostic scan tool.